AI Use Cases/Software

 Sub-scale engineering teams face a capacity trap during initial deployment

-The 15-20 hours per week of on-call time freed by reduced false positives only materializes after the model has learned your baselines-typically several weeks in.
+The 15-20 hours per week of on-call time freed by reduced false positives only materializes after the model has learned your baselines - typically several weeks in.
 During that ramp period, your team is simultaneously validating model outputs and handling existing alert volume.
 For teams already running lean, this overlap period can feel like added load rather than relief.
 Plan for a defined transition window rather than assuming immediate capacity gains from day one.

 Frequently Asked Questions

-Is our IT & Cybersecurity data kept secure during this process?
+Is our infrastructure and customer data kept secure during this process?

 What is the timeframe to deploy AI network anomaly detection?